fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/6_arrays.md

 3
 => [[1, 2], [3, 4]]
 ```
 The `Array#each` method is being called on the multi-dimensional array `[[1, 2], [3, 4]]`.
 Each inner array is passed to the block in turn and assigned to the local variable `arr`.
-The `Array#first` method is called on `arr` and returns the object at index 0 of the current array - in this case the integers 1 and 3, respectively.
+The `Array#first` method is called on `arr` and returns the object at index `0` of the current array - in this case the integers `1` and `3`, respectively.

-The `puts` method then outputs a string representation of the integer. `puts` returns `nil` and, since this is the last evaluated statement within the block, the return value of the block is therefore `nil`. `.each` doesn't do anything with this returned value though, and since the return value of `each` is the calling object - in this case the nested array `[[1, 2], [3, 4]]` - this is what is ultimately returned.
+The `puts` method then outputs a string representation of the integer. `puts` returns `nil` and, since this is the last evaluated statement within the block, the return value of the block is therefore `nil`. `.each` *doesn't do anything with this returned value* though, and since the return value of `each` is the calling object - in this case the nested array `[[1, 2], [3, 4]]` - this is what is ultimately returned.

-If we want to iterate through each element of the array, but mutate an object within each element, we need to reassign those mutated objects.
+If we want to iterate through each element of the array, but mutate an object within each element, we need to reassign those mutated objects within the method or block.
 ```
 def word_cap(string)
   new_arr = []
   string_arr = string.downcase.split
   string_arr.each do |word|
-    word[0] = word[0].upcase!
+    word[0] = word[0].upcase
   end
   string_arr.join(' ')
 end
 ```
 ###### `map`
 `map` also works on objects that allow for iteration.
-Like `each`, when given a block it invokes the given block once for every element in the collection.
+Like `each`, when given a block it invokes the given block once for every element in the *collection*.

 Where it really differs from `each` is the __returned value__.
-Unlike `each`, `map` performs transformation based on the __return value of the block__.
+Unlike `each`, `map` performs transformation based on the __return value of the block__. `map` takes the return value and places it in a __new array__ (*even if called on a hash*).
+This process is repeated for each element in the original collection.

 This means that if we write some code in the block that's not a transformation instruction (e.g. it *returns* a boolean instead), `map` will evaluate the *truthiness* of the statement, meaning an *array of booleans*.

-Alternatively, if the last line of code to be evaluated in the block is a `puts` statement, a new array of `nil` will be returned (since `puts` returns `nil`).
+Alternatively, if the last line of code to be evaluated in the block is a `puts` statement, a new __array__ of `nil` will be returned (since `puts` returns `nil`).

 `map` __creates and returns a new array__ containing the values returned by the block.
-This makes it useful for transforming an array __as a whole__, rather than iterating through individual elements within an array (which `each` is better for).
+This makes it useful for transforming an object __as a whole__, rather than iterating through individual elements within an array (which `each` is better for).
 It also lets us save the result directly to a variable.

 If no block is given, it also returns an *Enumerator* object.